 This purple-colored stone has been prized by Mediterranean civilizations for thousands of years.
 Used to carve objects and statutes of all descriptions, this material formed the pillar- quite literally- of one of humanity’s greatest cultural empires.

-As the cultural heir to Rome, the Byzantine Empire also nurtured a fondness for this material.
-In fact, porphyry played a role in the founding of the empire’s capital city.
+As the cultural heir to Rome, the Byzantine Empire also nurtured a fondness for imperial porphyry.
+In fact, this material played a role in the founding of the empire’s capital city.
 According to tradition, after his ascension to power in 330 C.E., the Roman Emperor Constantine visited a remote site in modern-day Turkey.
-There, buried a cache of holy relics beneath a column constructed of multiple drums (sections) of imperial porphyry.
+There, he buried a cache of holy relics beneath a column constructed of multiple drums (sections) of imperial porphyry.
 He then renamed the settlement surrounding the column Constantinople, after himself, and the city would grow to be one of the major centers of the Mediterranean for the next thousand years.
 This column, which can still be seen in present-day Istanbul, was the literal epicenter around which the Byzantine Empire would form.
 In later centuries, porphyry continued to be used a building material in Constantinople, and there was even a room in the imperial palace called the porphyra, whose walls were covered with it.
 Since this was the room where royal women typically gave birth, the Byzantine Greek term "porphyrogenitos", meaning “born to the purple”, was literally true.
 Even today, “born to the purple” signifies someone who comes from a wealthy and influential family.

 While the Roman and Byzantine use of imperial porphyry was certainly dramatic, the stone’s history as an architectural and decorative material is considerably older than either empire.
 The Minoan civilization flourished on the Greek island of Crete until it died out the second millennium B.C.E.
 Through their extensive contacts with Egypt, the Mionans obtained the coveted stone, and column bases made of imperial porphyry have been excavated from sites dating to roughly 1850 B.C.E., over a thousand years before the Romans ever showed up on the scene.